manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-So all good, let's connect to the `mongo` db now:
+So all good, let's connect to `MongoDB`:

 <br>